IMBRUVICA® for WMIMBRUVICA® for WM

-In a clinical trial of 150 previously untreated and previously treated patients with WM who received IMBRUVICA® with rituximab:
+In a clinical trial of 150 untreated and previously treated patients with WM who received IMBRUVICA® with rituximab:

 IMBRUVICA® is the first FDA-approved therapy for WM

-In a clinical trial of 63 previously treated WM patients who received IMBRUVICA® alone
+In a clinical trial of 63 previously treated WM patients who received IMBRUVICA® alone:

 IMBRUVICA® will not work for every patient.
 Individual results may vary.